-Critics see negative gearing as the source of all kinds of evils: it inflates house prices making housing unaffordable for first home buyers and inflates a house price bubble that will eventually burst causing wider economic problems; it is an unfair tax hand-out to the rich; and it bleeds the government’s budget which is all the worse in these times of stubborn budget deficits.
-And according to some critics there is no upside – negative gearing serves no useful purpose.
+Critics see negative gearing as the source of all kinds of evils: it inflates house prices making housing unaffordable for first home buyers and inflates a house price bubble that will eventually burst to cause wider economic problems; it is an unfair tax hand-out to the rich, and it bleeds the government’s budget which is all the worse in these times of stubborn budget deficits.
+And according to some critics, there is no upside – negative gearing serves no useful purpose.

 House price rises have other causes

 Let’s take a look at these claims.
 House prices have risen by an average of about 10% per year in Sydney and somewhat less in Melbourne in the five years since the global financial crisis.
 But in the rest of Australia house price growth has not even kept pace with inflation at 2 to 3% annually.